Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/algorithms/neural-nets/transformers/transformers.md

 ### Attention

 In the context of the Transformer, attention refers to a mechanism that allows the model to weigh the importance of different parts of an input sequence when producing an output sequence.
 This mechanism enables the model to focus on relevant information while ignoring irrelevant parts of the input.

+At a high level, attention is a mechanism for neural networks to boost portions of an input which are relevant and ignore those which aren’t.
+In language models, attention is used as a way for the model to learn which portions of a sentence are relevant to each word.

+Prior language models leaned heavily on a recurrent approach: To encode a sentence, we start with the first word (w1) and process it to get the first hidden state (h1).
+Then, we input the second word (w2) with the previous hidden state (h1) to derive the next hidden state (h2).
+And so on.
+Unfortunately, this process was sequential and prevented parallelization.
+Attention tackled this by reading the entire sentence in one go and computing the representation of each word, based on the sentence, in parallel.

 #### Scaled dot product attention (or self-attention)